Skip to main content

 Monday, November 11 from 4:00–5:15 p.m. at 720 University Place, Second Floor

-The event series will open with a discussion on the future of diplomacy and preparing the next generation of diplomats between Nicholas Kralev, Executive Director of the Washington International Diplomatic Academy, and Northwestern’s Ambassador in Residence Ian C. Kelly, who served as U.S. Ambassador to Georgia from 2015 to 2018, among other roles.
+The event series opened with a discussion on the future of diplomacy and preparing the next generation of diplomats between Nicholas Kralev, Executive Director of the Washington International Diplomatic Academy, and Northwestern’s Ambassador in Residence Ian C. Kelly, who served as U.S. Ambassador to Georgia from 2015 to 2018, among other roles.

 Conflict Resolution in Turbulent Times